rawgraphs/rawgraphs-app/README.md

 - [Parallel Coordinates](http://mbostock.github.io/d3/talk/20111116/iris-parallel.html)
 - [Gantt Chart](http://bl.ocks.org/dk8996/5449641)

-…and we also have some ideas we would like to implement:
+…and these will come someday:

 - [Ribbon Streamgraph](http://www.flickr.com/photos/densitydesign/6937189744/in/set-72157629041140561)
 - [Scatterplot Voronoi Tesselation](http://mbostock.github.io/d3/talk/20111116/airports-all.html)

+If you have any suggestion or request about new layouts to include, please let us know!
+If you have already created new layouts and you would like to see them included into Raw, please send us a [pull request](https://github.com/densitydesign/raw/pulls).

 ##Libraries